This policy can be made available in other languages and formats such as large print and audio on request.

 - Early payment of benefits if employees are made redundant or retired on business efficiency grounds at age 55 or over.

-- The right to voluntarily retire from age 60, even though the Scheme’s normal pension age is 65.
-Employees can retire from as early as age 55, provided the employer agrees.
+- The right to voluntarily retire from age 55 (on an actuarially reduced pension), even though the Scheme’s normal pension age is 65.

 - Flexible retirement from age 55 if employees reduce their hours, or move to a less senior position.
 Provided the employer agrees, employees can draw all of their benefits – helping them ease into their retirement.

-54. Further information about the pension scheme can be found on the pensions website
+Further information about the pension scheme can be found on the pensions website.Close

-55. This policy applies only to GLPC graded employes who, on a temporary basis:
+This policy applies only to all employees who, on a temporary basis:

 - act up – carrying out the full responsibilities and duties of a higher graded post either for some or all of their working hours; or